johnnyshankman/arkb/README.md

 - No file size limit.
 - No amount of files limit.
 - No fees
-- Doesn't upload files that you have already uploaded.
+- Doesn't deploy files that you have previously deployed to Arweave
+  - Note: I believe you're still charged the same amount, it just optimizes reuploading redundant storage on the network itself to save time during deploys.

 ## How to use
 arkb runs using NodeJS and NPM.
 You must have both installed on your machine for it to work.

 First put an `arweave.json` file in the root of the repo.
 Do not commit this.

 Then put the files you want to upload in the `upload` folder and delete the `.gitignore` so it is not uploaded to arweave.

-Then:
+Finally:
 ```
 yarn start
 ```